njvrzm/resume/readme.md

 ## Skills

+### Collaborative

+Dedicated to continuous reflection and improvement at the company, team, and personal levels.
+Empathetic listener and communicator.
+Student and advocate of DEI practices.

+### Technical

 Deep expertise with Python, Postgresql, Linux.
-Solid understanding of SQL databases generally, mongodb, rabbitmq, networking, distributed systems.
-Reading/tinkering familiarty with JS, Java, Cxx, and more.
+Solid understanding of SQL databases generally, mongodb, rabbitmq, networking, distributed systems, containers.
+Actively learning (and excited about!) go and rust.
+Reading/tinkering familiarity with JS, Java, Cxx, and more.

 ## Employment

+### New Relic - January 2020 through November 2020

+#### Senior Software Engineer, Deployment Experience

+* Developed and deployed the company's first Ansible role for installing a language agent - the Java Agent.

+* Tested and completely revised the Docker installation documentation for all eight language agents.

+* Led engineering analysis and acceptance testing on an ad-hoc team rebuilding the new-user experience for New Relic One.

+* Added configuration file linting support to [New Relic Diagnostics](https://github.com/newrelic/newrelic-diagnostics-cli), the support organization's customer-facing diagnostics suite.

+* Integrated New Relic Diagnostics into the main [New Relic CLI](https://github.com/newrelic/newrelic-cli).
+This was a long-standing goal of both teams that had been put on hold due to technical challenges.

-### SellerEngine Software - 2004 to present
+### SellerEngine Software - April 2004 through November 2019

 Industry-leading producer of software for Amazon sellers; long-time eaters of own dogfood.